facinetm14/Odin_calculator/README.md

 # Odin_calculator
 This project is from <a href="https://www.theodinproject.com/">TheOdinProject</a>.
-It consists of build an simple calculator performing basic operators.
+It consists of building an simple calculator performing basic operators.

 ## Preview
 https://facinetm14.github.io/Odin_calculator/